 I used to go to this place way back when I lived in Port Melbourne and order green eggs and ham.
 Which was pesto added into the scrambled eggs.
 This was full on edgy back in the very early 2000s and was delicious.
 As my local, this place traded under a different name but was always tasty.

 I am sure it has changed owners at least once in the last 13 years but it remains a great location on beach street in Port Melbourne with lovely big views onto the bay.
 The café has great big windows so you can enjoy the view Melbourne weather permitting.
 Brunch here starts with great coffee.
 I was a little weary the morning I visited so needed a banana smoothie which was also very good.

-Breakfast was poached eggs on toast with a fantastic smoked bacon.
+Breakfast was poached eggs on toast with a slice of fantastic smoked bacon.
 I also got the tomato relish because I remembered they used to have an amazing tomato relish.
-It was good but not as good as I remember… The brunch menu is a good lengthy one.
+It was good but not as good as I remember… The brunch menu is a good long one.
 This is definitely one for the port Melbourne list!

 55 Beach Street Port Melbourne